Julioxfiles/Ubuntu-22.04-Web-Server-Setup/README.md

 Note: The connection info used on this screenshot is not the real info, but an example so you can use your own.

-Once you have use FileZila to upload your php files.
-You may need to apply this command again to all your folders and files, except to adminer.php
+Once you have use FileZila to upload your php files to /var/www/your_domain you may need to apply this command again to all your folders and files, except to adminer.php

 ````
 - sudo find /var/www/your_domain -type d -exec chmod 2775 {} + (files inherit the folder’s group)